Bring Your Own KG: Self-Supervised Program Synthesis for Zero-Shot KGQA: Introduction

 The ability to query structured data stores such as knowledge graphs (KGQA) via natural language is crucial for making the information within them accessible ~\citep{liang2016learning,mythesis}.
-Much progress in KGQA generalization has further enabled answering questions that require complex reasoning.
-However, most prior work assumes the availability of \textit{some} training data (query-program pairs)~\citep{talmor2018web,keysers2020measuring,gu2021beyond,Dutt2023,kgcomplexlm}, which, in practice, might be unrealistic.
-For example, in domains such as biomedicine and clinical decision-making, training data may be completely unavailable due to high collection costs or stringent privacy regulations~\citep{sima2022bio}.
-Further, even when training data is available, models trained on one dataset may not generalize to other datasets of the \emph{same} KG~\citep{khosla-etal-2023-exploring}.
-The aspiration for a single QA system capable of operating on any KG is, thus, presently not fulfilled.
+However, most prior works that aim to create such interfaces assume the availability of \textit{some} training data (query-program pairs)~\citep{talmor2018web,keysers2020measuring,gu2021beyond,Dutt2023,kgcomplexlm}, which, in practice, might be unrealistic.
+For example, in scientific domains such as materials science and clinical decision-making, training data may be completely unavailable due to high collection costs or stringent privacy regulations~\citep{sima2022bio}.
+Further, even when training data is available, models trained on one dataset may not generalize o.o.d. to other datasets of the \emph{same} KG~\citep{khosla-etal-2023-exploring}.

-We, therefore, set out to answer the following question --- \ul{can we develop a \textit{universal} QA system ready for use with \emph{any} KG within a reasonable amount of time (e.g., 24 hours) and without \textit{any} training data?} To achieve this, a model must learn to reason over a new KG with no knowledge of the query distribution and must not take an unreasonable amount of time to learn the KG semantics.
+In this work, we, therefore, set out to answer the following question---\ul{can we develop a universal QA system that is ready for use with \emph{any} KG, within a reasonable amount of time (e.g., 24 hours), and without \textit{any} training data?} To achieve this, a model must efficiently and accurately learn to reason over a KG with no prior knowledge of the query distribution or the KG semantics.

-\textbf{\method} takes inspiration from the human tendency to be curious --- seeking challenges and developing knowledge even in the absence of well-defined rewards~\citep{oudeyer2016intrinsic,di2017emerging}.
-Given a new KG, a human practitioner begins familiarizing themselves with the graph by inspecting random nodes and analyzing the various properties\footnote{Humans often refer to descriptions of properties of KGs (e.g., \url{https://prop-explorer.toolforge.org/})} found in their neighborhoods.
-They may then choose to continue exploration by simply traversing the inspected edges or sampling a new set of nodes.
-As this process continues (crucially, without a task-specific information need in mind), the practitioner develops an intuition for the type of information content covered by the KG as well as the set of questions that could be answered with that information.
+\textbf{\method} takes inspiration from the human tendency to be curious---seeking challenges and developing knowledge even in the absence of well-defined rewards~\citep{oudeyer2016intrinsic,di2017emerging}.
+Given a new KG, a human practitioner begins familiarizing themselves with the graph by inspecting random nodes and analyzing the various properties\footnote{For e.g., \url{https://prop-explorer.toolforge.org/}.} found in the node neighborhoods.
+As this process continues (crucially, without a task-specific information need in mind), the practitioner develops an intuition for the set of questions that can be answered with the information present in the KG.